reductstore/homepage/story.md

 Meanwhile, Ciarán Moyne joined the project to support it with Client SDKs and CLI tools.
 Together we wrote a motivation article ["Why we need a new database for Industry 4.0][2] to tell different communities about the project and get feedback.
-We didn't explode the Internet of course, but people who work in the AI branch were positive about the general idea.
+We didn't blow up the Internet of course, but people who work in the AI branch were positive about the general idea.

 ### Experimental Implementation

-Having had the working battle proved solution and approval, we kept working on the storage engine and its ecosystem.
-We promoted the project and grow our community.
-In September 2022, we already had Client SDKs for [C++][3], [Python][4] , [JavaScript][5] and an embedded [WebConsole][6].
+Now that we had a working battle-proven solution and approval, we kept working on the storage engine and its ecosystem.
+We promoted the project and grew our community.
+By September 2022, we already had Client SDKs for [C++][3], [Python][4] , [JavaScript][5] and an embedded [WebConsole][6].
 We stopped integrating new features into the experimental version 0 and started planing version 1.0 which should be ready for a commercial usage.

-The open sources community was also growing.
+The open source community was also growing.
 We started receiving bug fixes, documentation improvements and questions.

 ### What Next?